-- 3.3 Promote technical cooperation projects between countries that aim to assess and mitigate the effects of climate change in areas that suffer similar impacts and in border areas. - 3.4 Promote actions on climate change and health within subregional integration mechanisms-the Andean Nations Community (CAN), the Central American integration system (SICA), the Common Market of the South (MERCOSUR), and the Caribbean Community (CARICOM). - 3.5 Identify and establish PAHO/WHO Collaborating Centers in the area of climate change and health to support national and regional capacity development.
+- 3.1 Strengthen existing partnerships with multidisciplinary expert groups and networks that can help strengthen the health sector in implementing actions related to climate change. - 3.2 Provide technical cooperation to Member States to ensure that the health sector can actively participate in UNFCCC processes related to climate change. - 3.3 Promote technical cooperation projects between countries that aim to assess and mitigate the health effects of climate change in areas that suffer similar impacts and in border areas. - 3.4 Promote actions on climate change and health within subregional integration mechanisms-the Andean Nations Community (CAN), the Central American integration system (SICA), the Common Market of the South (MERCOSUR), and the Caribbean Community (CARICOM). - 3.5 Identify and establish PAHO/WHO Collaborating Centers in the area of climate change and health to support national and regional capacity development.